 Depending on what you are starting with, it may take quite a bit of effort to get your soil up to par.
-Raised beds are great because you can not only control the soil, but the drainage as well, plus lay down some sort of weed protection barrier.
+Raised beds are great because you can control the soil, the drainage, plus lay down some sort of weed protection barrier.
 We have not yet tried raised beds, but have instead dug out deep holes in our garden plot and filled them with better soil.
 However, next year I am thinking of using these inexpensive raised beds so that I can add a layer of newspaper to minimize weed growth.

-This year we followed the “Mel’s Mix” guidelines provided in our Square Foot Gardening book, (named for the author, Mel Bartholemew), which recommended combining 1/3 compost with 1/3 peat moss and 1/3 vermiculite.
-Since we didn’t have any compost, we used black cow instead, which seemed to work really well.
+This year we followed the “Mel’s Mix” guidelines provided in our Square Foot Gardening book (named for the author, Mel Bartholemew), which recommended combining 1/3 compost with 1/3 peat moss and 1/3 vermiculite.
+Since we didn’t have any compost, we used Black Kow soil instead, which seemed to work really well.
 This mix is lighter than soil, retains more moisture, and has better drainage.
-In the past year we have also started composting, using this rotating double-bin composter, in the hopes that our soil will be even better next year!
+In the past year, we have also started composting, using this rotating double-bin composter, in the hopes that our soil will be even better for next year!

 Get Good Seeds

-I did a lot more research on seeds for last year’s garden, and the one company that kept popping up on all of the “best seed company” lists, was SeedsNow.com, which offers 100% Pure GMO-Free Non Hybrid seeds, which allows you to save your seeds after harvest.
-This may or may not be important to you, but I like to know that in the event of some major catastrophe, that the seeds I am using are sustainable for the future, and not just for one-time use.
+I did a lot more research on seeds for last year’s garden, and the one company that kept popping up on all of the “best seed company” lists was SeedsNow.com, which offers 100% Pure GMO-Free Non-Hybrid seeds, which allows you to save your seeds after harvest.
+This may or may not be important to you, but I like to know that in the event of some major catastrophe, the seeds I am using are sustainable for the future, and not just for one-time use.

 Planting can tricky and a little bit overwhelming.
 First you have to figure out where to put everything!
 For the past few years, we had just randomly planted rows, without really knowing where to put what.